CardiacModelling/ical-model-review/Models/README.md

 - [Decker et al. 2009](https://chaste.cs.ox.ac.uk/WebLab/entities/models/20/versions/82b79061559c63cce7ee9b4413f31f1ba580793d)
 - [Demir et al. 1999](http://models.physiomeproject.org/exposure/32c9e9739454b40b5ba2d9cabb1fd079)
 - [DiFrancesco & Noble 1985](https://chaste.cs.ox.ac.uk/WebLab/entities/models/21/versions/34fbdc5a5676c19ef11a062606ef52702e20f895)
+  - The CellML implementation for this model is based on the OXSOFT HEART source code, which corrects some of the published equations.
+  - Although the paper argues against a sodium component of ICaL, the CellML version does include it.
+  - The variable `PCa` in this model includes a factor `F`, so that the true permeability is given by `PCa/F`.
 - [Dokos et al. 1996](https://models.physiomeproject.org/exposure/462ab10275dfc099166c8a0e4f9e1be3)
+  - The original CellML file had units that were internally consistent but did not match the paper.
+    For example, ICaL maximum conductance was given as 400nS in the paper, but as 0.4nS in the CellML file.
+    To fix this, we changed the CellML file value to 0.4μS, and updated current and capacitance to nA and μF respectively.
+    Further unit issues were seen in the CellML file, but these did not affect our simulations.
 - Faber 2007 (ICaL): New implementation.
 - [Fox et al. 2002](http://models.physiomeproject.org/exposure/13f8cb8b26258e359da674a7bf3435ad)
 - [Grandi et al. 2010](https://chaste.cs.ox.ac.uk/WebLab/entities/models/26/versions/ebe0634280215163f94c1a247a78f44d6637dae7)
 - [Grandi et al. 2011](https://models.physiomeproject.org/e/596/view)
 - Heijman et al. 2011: New implementation.
 - [Hilgemann & Noble 1987](https://models.physiomeproject.org/exposure/49f298f54f3e916fca650c8e76d82e46)
+  - The CellML implementation for this model is based on the OXSOFT HEART source code, which corrects some of the published equations.
+  - This model contains variables representing the inactivated fraction `F` instead of the more conventional recovered fraction `f = 1 - F`.
+  - The variable `PCa` in this model includes a factor `F`, so that the true permeability is given by `PCa/F`.
 - [Hinch et al. 2004 (ICaL)](https://models.physiomeproject.org/exposure/8e1a590fb82a2cab5284502b430c4a4f)
 - [Hund & Rudy 2004](https://chaste.cs.ox.ac.uk/WebLab/entities/models/72/versions/bd9b7bb2cf9d96abe1f6299a83da1ed9b1b013fb)
 - [Inada et al. 2009](https://models.physiomeproject.org/exposure/08bcead2dc05cf2709a598e7f61a6182)
 - [Iyer et al. 2004](https://chaste.cs.ox.ac.uk/WebLab/entities/models/27/versions/b374722702a941b1beedcc0822f8f1f333f09449)
+  - In the available file, `tau _yCa` is given as `1 / ( 0.00336... / (0.5 + exp(-V / 5.54...)) + 0.00790... * exp(-V / 49.5...) )`.
+    This has been changed to `1 / (0.00653 / (0.5 + exp(-V / 7.1)) + 0.00512 * exp(-V / 39.8))` in accordance with the published equations.
 - [Jafri et al. 1998](https://models.physiomeproject.org/exposure/5230da0476e9764a7d513a5d18af2a58)
+  - The original CellML file gave the ODE for `C_Ca0` as `beta_b * C_Ca1 + gamma * C_Ca0 - (4 * alpha_a + omega) * C_Ca0`
+    This has been corrected to `beta_b * C_Ca1 + gamma * C_0 - (4 * alpha_a + omega) * C_Ca0`, in accordance with the published equations.
+  - The definition of the units `mm_per_ms` was corrected.
 - [Kurata et al. 2002 (ICaL)](https://models.physiomeproject.org/exposure/47b969553fcfe6f875d4e38d1fd33986)
+  - The original CellML file gave `alpha_fCa` as 0.021 1/ms.
+    This has been set to 0.035 1/ms in accordance with the published equations.
+    Please note that the corrected CellML file contains only the ICaL component.
 - [Li et al. 2010](https://chaste.cs.ox.ac.uk/WebLab/entities/models/29/versions/8c33fb1cc93bed4886e30c6679a4454cff6222fe)
 - Li & Rudy 2011 (ICaL): New implementation.
 - [Lindblad et al. 1996](https://models.physiomeproject.org/exposure/036dcdf013d736a376bf4d8f429bb804)
+  - The original CellML file have `ICaL` given as `gCaL * dL * fL * dp * (V - ECa)`.
+    This has been changed to `gCaL * (dL * fL + dp) * (V - ECa)` in accordance with the published equations.
 - Livshitz & Rudy 2007 HRd (ICaL): New implementation.
 - [Lovell et al. 2004 (ICaL)](https://models.physiomeproject.org/exposure/5055e8e1a4fb76cc90067d9e0997bb29)
+  - The original file gave the ODE for `A_CaL` contained a term `beta_1 * I_1` that was corrected to `beta_2 * I_1`,  in accordance with the published equations.
+  - Similarly, in the ODE for `I_1` a term `(beta_2 + alpha_3 + Cai^2)` was updated to `(beta_2 + alpha_3 * Cai^2)`.
+  - The original CellML file was described as "not functional" in its documentation, so we only used (and checked) the model's ICaL component for the central SAN cell version of the model.
 - [Luo & Rudy 1994](https://chaste.cs.ox.ac.uk/WebLab/entities/models/30/versions/fca55ec8a791cfd20cff78bb9442840786fd93ed)
 - [Mahajan et al. 2008](https://chaste.cs.ox.ac.uk/WebLab/entities/models/31/versions/f9862685af295d2875ae597451255d8a9f9eae0b)
 - [Matsuoka et al. 2003](https://chaste.cs.ox.ac.uk/WebLab/entities/models/33/versions/9f763fef8fd410495a875ed344e66d249f589224)
 - [McAllister et al. 1975](https://models.physiomeproject.org/exposure/60e23c3228a3e455699846704006a8fe)
 - [Noble et al. 1991](https://chaste.cs.ox.ac.uk/WebLab/entities/models/35/versions/daaa80c551c077849993d2d310071df88aef4670)
+  - The variable `PCa` in this model includes a factor `F`, so that the true permeability is given by `PCa/F`.
 - [Noble et al. 1998](https://chaste.cs.ox.ac.uk/WebLab/entities/models/34/versions/ea4fb7f64829a16197c54a2efd15306573bb87f3)
+  - The variable `PCa` in this model includes a factor `F`, so that the true permeability is given by `PCa/F`.
+  - TODO: MENTION HERE THAT THIS IS OXSOFT 3.3 Model, closest paper available
 - [Nygren et al. 1998](https://models.physiomeproject.org/exposure/ad761ce160f3b4077bbae7a004c229e3)
 - [O'Hara et al. 2011](https://chaste.cs.ox.ac.uk/WebLab/entities/models/4/versions/b6f19db6d1697e56945a9b825a7026f0799b4005)
 - [Paci et al. 2013](https://models.physiomeproject.org/e/594)